Censorship in the European Union: Legal precedent

 The ban was upheld at the European Union's General Court in July 2022 after a lawsuit by Russia Today France, with the court ruling that the ban was proportionate and legal due to the channel's broadcasting of pro-war propaganda and support for Ukraine's destabilization.
 The ruling stated that Russia Today's broadcast of "information justifying the military aggression against Ukraine" was "capable of constituting a significant and direct threat to the Union's public order and security".
 The Court also upheld the ban in March 2025 after a lawsuit by three Dutch internet service providers.

-Seamus Allen of the Institute of International and European Affairs argued that through Regulation 2022/350, the EU had given itself "the power to engage in censorship based on subjective criteria", and that the law's precedent would empower the EU to ban the content of such media organisations that engage in the "manipulation and distortion of facts" as determined by the Council of the European Union.
+Seamus Allen of the Institute of International and European Affairs argued that through Regulation 2022/350, the EU had given itself "the power to engage in censorship based on subjective criteria", and that the law's precedent would empower the EU to later misuse, and can be used to suppress media freedom and dissent.
 Dr. Björnstjern Baade of the Freie Universität Berlin concluded that the ban was lawful if it was justified as banning "propaganda for war", and that it differed from "authoritarian" censorship "by virtue of the [European Union's] character as a community of law", while noting that "great care must be taken to ensure that the justification employed does not establish a precedent that becomes problematic as a slippery slope later on."